-- Use a calibrated plastic transfer pipette to aliquot all the plasma for vessel 91 (SRM Pesticide) on selected primary SPs aged 12+ into a 5-mL vessel. - Determine if the plasma is hemolyzed, turbid, lipemic, or icteric.
+- Pre-wet pipette tip. - Use a calibrated plastic transfer pipette to aliquot all the plasma for vessel 91 (SRM Pesticide) on selected primary SPs aged 12+ into a 5-mL vessel. - Determine if the plasma is hemolyzed, turbid, lipemic, or icteric.
 If so, enter a comment to describe the plasma when entering the processing results. - Securely close all vessels to prevent leakage and evaporation. - Record results using the blood-processing module as described in Section 8.8. - Store all specimens immediately as outlined in Section 8.10.

-8.7.2.5 Process the 10-mL EDTA Tubes for Genetics
+8.7.2.3 Process the 10-mL EDTA Tubes for Genetics

-- Mix both tubes, vessels 119 and 120, well. - Check to ensure that the tubes are securely closed. - Record results using the blood-processing module as described in Section 8.8. - Store all specimens immediately as outlined in Section 8.10.
+- Mix blood tubes 119 and 120 well - Check to ensure that the tubes are securely closed.

+- Record results using the blood-processing module as described in Section 8.8. - Store all specimens immediately as outlined in Section 8.10.